 Terms and conditions

-For full terms and conditions, see the Commonwealth Scholarships (developed Commonwealth countries) 2016 prospectus
+For full terms and conditions, see the Commonwealth Scholarships (developed Commonwealth countries) 2017 terms and conditions

 Each candidate’s application will be considered by the CSC’s selection committee in competition with other candidates.

 Applications are considered according to the following selection criteria: